PURCHASING

 CARDS

 Review your bills carefully for evidence of unsolicited calling card use.
+Main

-our agreement.
-If employees were to inadvertently acquire these cards
+If employees were to inadvertently acquire these cards we would incur much higher

-we would incur much higher rates than we had negotiated for.
+rates than we had negotiated for.

 Sometimes

 calling cards are sold as part of a promotion with a credit card company.
+They

 EASE